 The University does grant transfer credit from accredited two and four year institutions.
 The program director works closely with the registrar to ensure that credit is given appropriately.
 In regard to social work classes and core courses, it is the exclusive purview of the program director to sign off on these credits.
 In evaluating transferability of all other credits, it is the policy of the program to give transfer credit only in those cases where it can be demonstrated by review of course syllabi that the course’s objectives, content, and learning experiences are substantially equivalent to those at Shepherd.
 In considering academic credit for students transferring from other CWSE accredited social work programs, the program recognizes prior educational achievement.
 Course work from an accredited program in which the student received a grade of “C” or better is accepted as equivalent to similar course work at Shepherd University.
 In the case of transfers from unaccredited programs, credit is not awarded for either core social work courses or field instruction; proficiency exams have never been utilized.
 Field instruction credit can only be earned through the Shepherd social work program.
 The program director works closely with the admissions officer in advising regional two-year institutions of our curriculum requirements so that transfer of credit for non-social work courses can be expeditiously achieved.
 These policies and procedures are written in the Social Work Student Handbook; the Admissions Office and Office of the Registrar have copies.

 No Academic Credit for Previous Experience

 Academic credit for life experience and previous work experience is not given, in whole or in part, in lieu of the field practicum or the courses in the professional foundation areas.
 In addition, only those students who are candidates for the baccalaureate degree in social work are admitted to the field practicum and methods courses.
-This requirement is consistent with standard 3.2.5 of the EPAS of the Council on Social Work Education (CSWE).
+The curriculum and methods of instruction are consistent with the EPAs for baccalaureate social work education.
 This policy is articulated in the Student Handbook.

 Field Practicum Restrictions